 Income Statement Example

-A typical and useful format for management is shown in the example below.
+The example below shows a typical and useful format for management.
 The level of detail for each item will depend on your business, and who is using the information.
-For example, revenue could be broken down by product category, or operating expenses could be analyzed by either the nature of expenses (advertising, rent etc) or, as shown below, the function of expenses within the business (sales and marketing, administrative expenses etc), whichever provides information that is reliable and more relevant.
+For example, revenue could be broken down by product category, or operating expenditure could be analyzed by either the nature of expenses (advertising, rent etc) or, as shown below, the function of expenses within the business (sales and marketing, administrative expenses etc), whichever provides information that is reliable and more relevant.

 |Cost of goods sold||45,000|